rzig/rzig/README.md

 ## Hi there, I'm Ryan 👋

-I enjoy building software and hardware.
-Check out my website at [ziegler.lol](https://ziegler.lol).
+I enjoy building software and hardware, and am currently working on [a chip](https://github.com/dkw-fan-club/chip) which will be taped out by TSMC in December.

+Feel free to get in touch at `ryan AT ziegler DOT lol`.

 <!--
 **rzig/rzig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.